StephenSorriaux/ansible-kafka-admin/README.md

 If you want to increase partitions, replication factor or change your topic's parameters without any effort, this library would be perfect for you.
 ## Requirements
-This library uses kafka-python and kazoo libraries.
+This library uses kafka-python, kazoo-sasl and pure-sasl libraries.
 Install them using pip:
 ```bash
 pip install -r requirements.txt
 ```
 For now, this library is compatible with **Kafka in version 0.11.0 and more**.

 It can be used with Kafka configured in PLAINTEXT, SASL_PLAINTEXT, SSL and SASL_SSL.
-Concerning Zookeeper, it is not compatible with SSL secured connection yet.
+Concerning Zookeeper, it is not compatible with SSL secured connection yet, only with SASL and DIGEST authentication.
 ## Usage
 Add the following requirement in your playbook's **requirements.yml**:
 ```yaml